hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 Let's assume that we want to extract the names of all wheels from a single motorbike object.
 Each motorbike has two wheels so there are two names for each bike.
 In order to return both values from the extraction operation, collect them separately using the `ValueCollector`.
-Collecting multiple values in this way allows you to operate on these multiple values as if they were single-values during the evaluation of the predicates.
+Collecting multiple values in this way allows you to operate on these multiple values as if they were single values during the evaluation of the predicates.

 Let's assume that we registered a custom extractor with the name `wheelName` and executed the following query:
 `wheelName = front-wheel`.

-The extraction may return up to two wheel names for each Motorbike since each Motorbike has up to two wheels.
+The extraction may return up to two wheel names for each `Motorbike` since each `Motorbike` has up to two wheels.
-In such a case, it is enough if a single value evaluates the predicate's condition to true to return a match, so it will return a Motorbike if "any" of the wheels matches the expression.
+In such a case, it is enough if a single value evaluates the predicate's condition to true to return a match, so it will return a `Motorbike` if "any" of the wheels matches the expression.

 ### Extraction Arguments

 A `ValueExtractor` may use a custom argument if it is specified in the query.
-The custom argument may be passed within the square brackets located after the name of the custom attribute, e.g. `customAttribute[argument]`.
+The custom argument may be passed within the square brackets located after the name of the custom attribute, e.g., `customAttribute[argument]`.

 Let's have a look at the following query: `currency[incoming] == EUR` The `currency` is a custom attribute that uses a `com.test.CurrencyExtractor` for extraction.